CM4all/beng-proxy/doc/control.rst

   `myproxy <https://github.com/CM4all/myproxy>`__ processes and the payload is the account identifier.

+- ``RESET_LIMITER``: Reset data structures bound to the specified account that keep track of resource usage limits.
+This shall be sent after resource limits have been changed and applies only to data structures that cannot automatically apply these because they do not have enough context (e.g. token buckets).

 Only ``TCACHE_INVALIDATE``,
 ``FLUSH_FILTER_CACHE``, ``STATS`` and ``NODE_STATUS`` are allowed when received via IP.
 The other commands are only accepted from clients